tasket/wyng-backup/README.md

 caches of data to disk.
 And Wyng's ingenious snapshot rotation avoids common _aging snapshot_ space consumption pitfalls.

-Wyng also doesn't require the
-source admin system to ever mount processed volumes, so it safely handles untrusted data in guest filesystems to bolster container-based security.
+Wyng also doesn't require the source admin system to ever mount processed volumes or to handle them as anything other than blocks, so it safely handles untrusted data in guest filesystems to bolster container-based security.